-Among that sea of booze, there's a very special kind of Whisky: The Port Charlotte expression that comes in opaque green bottles ad "a nod to the heavily-peated Islay category".
+Among that sea of booze, there's a very special kind of Whisky: The Port Charlotte expression that comes in opaque green bottles as "a nod to the heavily-peated Islay category".
 It got its name from the nearby silent distillery, which stopped producing Spirits in 1929.
-This lovely vintage is made from local barley and was matured for ten years in a combination of first-fill Bourbon, Sherry, Tempranillo and French wine casks.
+This lovely vintage is made from local barley and was matured for ten years in a combination of first-fill Bourbon, Sherry, Tempranillo and French Wine casks.
 It's an authentic heavily peated Whisky with a full-bodied and rich dram with a long and peaty finish.

 This is my go-to peated scotch.
 Rich and complex enough at a reasonable price point.

 My favorite islay

 My favorite of all time.
 Smokey and delicious.